Minutes:

 Citizen, homeless or threatened with homeless within 56 days, have

-priority need eg, pregnancy, medical
+priority need eg, pregnancy, medical condition or

-condition or children and also have a
+children and also have a local connection to the

-local connection to the area.
-If they were not considered statutory
+area.
+If they were not considered statutory homeless the Council

-homeless the Council would still provide appropriate
+would still provide appropriate advice.

-Question: Referred to page 20 of the
+Referred to page 20 of the Strategy in relation to initial

-Strategy stated that a total of 11,103 initial assessments were
+assessments and commented that the Strategy stated that a total of

-completed between 2018 and 2021, and then following those initial
+11,103 initial assessments were completed between 2018 and 2021,

-try and resolve their housing issue.
-She questioned why the number
+a prevention relief or duty to try and resolve their housing issue.

-had increased following the initial assessment.
+She questioned why the number had increased following the initial

 Response: This would be looked at and an answer provided